-The defined contribution pension scheme is a pension plan under which the Bank pays fixed contributions into a separate entity.
-The Bank has no legal or constructive obligations to pay further contributions if the fund does not hold sufficient assets to pay all employees the benefits relating to employee service in the current and prior periods.
-The Bank's obligations to these schemes for its employees are recognised as an expense in the profit or loss when they are due.
-Currently, the Bank contributes 10% of employees' basic salary as provident fund contribution for staff.
+A defined contribution plan is a post-employment benefit plan under which an entity pays fixed contributions into a separate entity and will have no legal or constructive obligation to pay further contributions if the fund does not hold sufficient assets to pay all employee benefits relating to employee service in the current and prior periods.
+Obligations for contributions to defined contribution pension plans are recognised as an expense in the profit or loss when they are due.